THE NECESSARY EQUIPMENT

 ![]() |

-Rub the skin to remove any hair that has been cut.
+Rub the skin to remove the hairs that have been cut.

-5. Place the female part of the clasp
+5. Attach the female part of the clasp

-Take one of the P1 pieces and make a hole in the location indicated on the pattern.
-Then, place the magnetic top clasp to rivet or snap button.
+Take one of the P1 pieces and make a hole at the indicated location on the pattern.
+Then, attach the magnetic rivet or snap fastener.

 6. Sew flap P2 onto P1

-Place masking tape where indicated on the pattern for the flap seam line.
-The tape will make it easier to sew over the pile.
+Apply masking tape to the designated spot on the pattern for the flap seam line.
+The tape will make sewing over the fur easier.

 ![]() |